All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 Giulia Colonna, daughter of Prosperetto and Isabella, greatly suffered because of the conflict between the families of her deceased parents and she wanted to celebrate them and the lost harmony between Colonna and Carafa by placing a funerary inscription with the coats of arms of the two families.

 In 1675, when Collegiata di S. Maria Maggiore was being redesigned, Giovanni Battista Gaulli was working at the ceiling of il Gesù, his masterpiece, but he accepted a minor commission by the Cesarini and he painted the wall of a chapel behind a wooden crucifix.
 He portrayed Mary and two other women as if the crucifix was part of the painting.
-The combination of different art forms and materials in the decoration of chapels was typical of that period.
+The combination of different art forms and materials in the decoration of chapels was typical of that period (see other examples at Acquapendente and Civita Castellana).

 Coats of arms of the Cesarini at the entrance to the town (left) and on the façade of Collegiata di S. Maria Maggiore (right)